 431.061.
 1. In addition to such other persons as may be so authorized and empowered, any one of the following persons if otherwise competent to contract, is authorized and empowered to consent, either orally or otherwise, to any surgical, medical, or other treatment or procedures, including immunizations, not prohibited by law:

 (1) Any adult eighteen years of age or older for himself;

 (2) Any parent for his minor child in his legal custody;

 (3) Any minor who has been lawfully married and any minor parent or legal custodian of a child for himself, his child and any child in his legal custody;

 (4) Any minor for himself in case of:

 (c) Drug or substance abuse including those referred to in chapter 195;

 (5) Any adult standing in loco parentis, whether serving formally or not, for his minor charge in case of emergency as defined in section 431.063;

 (6) Any guardian of the person for his ward;

-Consent to immunization may be delegated to other persons, when, 431.058
+Consent to immunization may be delegated to relative caregivers, when, 431.058

 Mandatory insurance coverage of immunizations, exceptions, 376.1215